lgilchrist/how_to_get_your_first_100_users/deck.md

 # 9: Refine
 - Click through rate > 5% on one ad?
 Great!
 Focus your spend on the successful ads
 - Conversion rate > 5%?
 Great!
 Your value prop is resonating
 - Neither?
-Refine your ad copy or your value proposition
+Refine your ad copy or your value proposition.
+Rinse, repeat.

 ---